NOTICE OF PRIVACY PRACTICES

 You may file a complaint with us or with the Secretary of the Department of Health and Human Services if you believe that we have not complied with our privacy practices.

-If you file a complaint, we will not take any action against you or change our treatment of you in any way.
+I/We will not take any action against you or change our treatment of you in any way if you file a complaint.